 - Provide opportunities for learning and improvement which involves everyone in the organisation.

-- Ensure policies and PR images are reflective of the diverse workforce and stakeholders and use inclusive examples and language.
+- Ensure policies and PR images are reflective of the diverse workforce and stakeholders and use equality examples and language.

-- Challenge stereotypes which may impede cohesive team working due to prejudice about characteristics such as age, disability, gender identity or sexual orientation.
+- Challenge stereotypes which may impede cohesive team working due to prejudice about characteristics such as age, disability, sex or sexual orientation.